Kapendev/parin/TOUR.md

     This line sets up a main function that will run the game.

-In essence, a Popka game typically relies on three key functions:
+In essence, a Parin game typically relies on three key functions:

 * A ready function.
 * An update function.